Dear East Penn Community,

 (PA Leadership Standards)

-- The leader collaborates, communicates, engages, and empowers others inside and outside of the organization to pursue excellence in learning.
+- The leader promotes personalized student success by collaborating, communicating, engaging and empowering others inside and outside of the organization to pursue excellence in learning.

 Board Secretary & Executive Assistant to the Superintendent